 Rotational Molding (or Rotomolding) is a plastics manufacturing process that has been used for decades to produce large, hollow plastics parts such as tanks and garbage cans.
 Polymer powder is placed inside a cold mold which is then rotated while heated in an oven.
-As the mold approaches the melting temperature of the polymer, the material coats the interior walls of the mold to form the part.
-The mold is removed from the oven and fan cooled to freeze the polymer, then the part is removed.
+As the mold approaches the melting temperature of the polymer, the material evently coats the interior walls of the mold to form the part.
+The mold is removed from the oven and fan cooled to freeze the polymer, then the part is removed from the mold.

 Rotomolding has a relatively low initial capital cost compared to injection molding machines, and the molds are less expensive as well.
 However, the process has long cycle times due to the size of the parts and relatively inefficient convective heating and cooling.